 Saint-Gobain ADFORS: Customization, automation and cooperation

-When ADFORS needed to expand their fiberglass roll production line, Pesmel was the natural partner thanks to applicable expertise and customisable packing solutions.
+Pesmel was the natural partner when ADFORS needed to expand their fiberglass roll production line thanks to applicable expertise and customizable packing solutions.

-Part of the Saint-Gobain group of companies, ADFORS offers technical textile solutions for construction and industrial customers based on a wide range of technologies.
+ADFORS, part of the Saint-Gobain group of companies, offers technical textile solutions for construction and industrial customers based on a wide range of technologies.
 At their factory in Litomyšl in the Czech Republic, fibreglass mat is produced in large rolls.
 But when it came to expanding their production, ADFORS needed to address some challenges in their processes.

 Quality and safety through automation